markormesher/tedium/README.md

 # Required.
 platforms:

-  # Keys can be any string, they are only used as an ID in logging.
-  my-gitea:

-    # Platform type; "gitea" only for now, "github" support coming soon.
+    # ID can be any string and must be unique between platforms.
+    # Required.
+  - id: my-gitea

+    # Platform type ("gitea" or "github")
     # Required.
     type: "gitea"